Spending Christmas in Ireland : Irish Christmas Traditions

 The Christmas Day Swim

 December in Ireland and a dip in the sea is sure to be a cold one for all involved.
 It will clear any Christmas Eve hangovers that are still lurking and raises much needed funds for charities.
+Many coastal towns and villages around Ireland partake in the annual Christmas dip.

 There is fine tradition of a Christmas Day Dip in Carlingford Lough at Rostrevor every year.